 #4.
 Journal your workout sessions

-If you plan on doing weight lifting that involve repetition (or reps) you’ll want to have an idea of your activity.
+If you plan on doing weight lifting that involves repetition (or reps) you’ll want to have an idea of your activity.
 That way you have a starting point and you can only grow from there!

 Here’s what you need to journal each time you practice weight training: